vytal-io/vytal-extension/README.md

 ## Advantages of chrome.debugger API

 Most extensions that provide anti-fingerprinting features rely on content scripts to inject script tags into webpages.
-Code injected with the script is used to spoof data points.
+Code injected with this method is used to spoof data points.
 There are many limitations to script tag injection method which you can read about here: https://palant.info/2020/12/10/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/

 The chrome.debugger API allows data points to be spoofed without the limitations of script tag injection's.